bacadra/pulsar-bib-finder/README.md

 To install `bib-finder` search for [bib-finder](https://web.pulsar-edit.dev/packages/bib-finder) in the Install pane of the Pulsar settings or run `ppm install bib-finder`.

-Alternatively, run `ppm install bacadra/pulsar-bib-finder` to install a package directly from Github repository.
+Alternatively, you can run `ppm install bacadra/pulsar-bib-finder` to install a package directly from the Github repository.

 ## Usage